groundlens-dev/hamiltonian-ai/README.md

 </div>

-> **A Groundlens research line.** Part of the [Groundlens](https://github.com/groundlens-dev) family — alongside [groundlens](https://github.com/groundlens-dev/groundlens) (geometric LLM verification) and [otwin](https://github.com/groundlens-dev/otwin) (physics-informed digital twins).
+*A Groundlens research line.
+Part of the [Groundlens](https://github.com/groundlens-dev) family — alongside [groundlens](https://github.com/groundlens-dev/groundlens) (geometric LLM verification) and [otwin](https://github.com/groundlens-dev/otwin) (physics-informed digital twins).*

 ---

-> *"Symmetry, as wide or narrow as you may define its meaning, is one idea by which man through the ages has tried to comprehend and create order, beauty, and perfection."* — Hermann Weyl, *Symmetry* (1952)
+> *"Symmetry, as wide or narrow as you may define its meaning, is one idea by which man through the ages has tried to comprehend and create order, beauty, and perfection."*
+>
+> — Hermann Weyl, *Symmetry* (1952)

-## The idea
+## The Journey

-Physics earns its predictive power from **symmetry**: when a system is left unchanged by a transformation, something is conserved.
-Invariance under time translation gives conservation of energy; the bookkeeping device for that conservation is the **Hamiltonian**, and its natural habitat is **phase space**, a geometry that a symplectic structure keeps intact as the system evolves (Noether; Weyl 1952; and the synthesis of symmetry, invariance and structure in Glattfelder 2019, ch.
-3).
+This journey starts with understanding that physics earns its predictive power from **symmetry**: when a system is left unchanged by a transformation, something is conserved.
+Invariance under time translation gives conservation of energy; the bookkeeping device for that conservation is the **Hamiltonian**, and its natural habitat is **phase space**, a geometry that a symplectic structure keeps intact as the system evolves (Noether; Weyl 1952) and the synthesis of symmetry, invariance and structure.

-This repository asks a single question across two settings: *what happens when we treat a neural system as a Hamiltonian one* — its parameters as positions, its gradients as momenta, its loss as an energy landscape?
-Two answers emerge, and this repository is organized to show **both**:
+This repository asks a single question across two problems: *what happens when we treat a neural system as a Hamiltonian one* — its parameters as positions, its gradients as momenta, its loss as an energy landscape?
+We have found two possible answers, and this repository is organized to show **both**:

 - a **diagnostic** that works: the phase-space energy of an LLM's reasoning